Araluen (NT)

 The exceptional employment performance in Araluen places it among Australia's strongest labour markets

-Local employment opportunities appear limited based on Census working population vs resident population comparison.
-Between September 2024 and September 2025, Araluen's labour force decreased by 2.4%, alongside a 2.4% employment decline, keeping unemployment relatively stable at 1.3%.
-In contrast, Rest of NT experienced a 1.3% employment decline and a 1.2% labour force decline with a marginal rise in unemployment rate.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Araluen.
-Over five years, national employment is forecast to expand by 6.6%, with a further increase of 7.1% over the next five years, totalling 14.4% over ten years.
+Between September 2024 and September 2025, labour force decreased by 2.4% alongside a 2.5% employment decline, keeping unemployment rate stable.
+In contrast, Rest of NT experienced employment decline of 1.3% and labour force decline of 1.2%, with a marginal rise in unemployment rate.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth by 6.6% over five years and 13.7% over ten years, but growth rates vary between sectors.
 Applying these projections to Araluen's employment mix suggests local employment should increase by 6.9% over five years and 14.4% over ten years.

 Frequently Asked Questions - Employment